Euraudio SPRS specifications

-The SPRS is a simple two-channel analog protection circuit, which is recommended for home-made audio power amplifiers.
-Its function is limited to turn-on thump muting and loudspeaker protection.
-It prevents the pop sound which often arises when amplifiers turn-on, and it may protect your loudspeaker from damage, if your amplifier fails in a way that a dangerous DC voltage appears at its output(s).
+The SPRS is a turn-on thump muting circuit, which is recommended for home-made audio power amplifiers.
+Its function is limited to inhibiting the pop sound which often arises when amplifiers turn on, but in some cases it may protect your loudspeaker from DC offset.
+This latter function is not guaranteed.
 Please find the SPRSc assembly instructions here.

 One piece of SPRS can be used for amplifiers containing no more than two amplifier channels, that is e.g. for a non-bridged stereo or e.g. for a bridged mono amplifier.
 In a system containing more than two channels, the necessary number of SPRS units = number of amplifier channels per two, and the result rounded up to the next integer.

-One SPRS unit requires a 12...15VAC @ 100mA, min.
-40mA, ground independent power supply, which is not part of the SPRS.
+One SPRS unit requires a 12...15VAC, min.
+125mA, 50...60 Hz ground independent power supply, which is not part of the SPRS.
 Ground independent practically means that this alternating voltage must be supplied either from a separate secondary coil of the main transformer of the amplifier or from a separate small transformer.
 The latter is advisable, because in this way the loudspeaker protection will remain intact whenever the main transformer of the amplifier becomes defective or gets overloaded.

 It is recommended up to 2x100 W / 8 ohms or 4 ohms non-bridged, or up to 1x200 W / 8 ohms bridged amplifier power.
 If a normal (non-bridged) amplifier connects to a loudspeaker impedance lower than 4 ohms, or if a bridged amplifier connects to a loudspeaker impedance lower than 8 ohms, then the SPRS is recommended only for proportionately lower amplifier power (the 2x100 W or 1x200W power derated in proportion to the impedance).

 The SPRS connects the loudspeaker(s) to the amplifier output(s) in approx. 2 seconds after its supply voltage appears.
 This time is assumed to be sufficient for any turn-on transients in the amplifier to die away.
 If any channel exhibits a DC voltage higher in absolute value than about 1.5 Volts, then it disconnects the loudspeaker(s) via a mechanical relay.
 The higher the DC voltage is, the faster it disconnects the load.
-A red LED is lighted when the protection is active, that is when the loudspeaker(s) are disconnected.
+A red LED is lighted when the relay is deenergized.

-Like the other loudspeaker protection circuits, neither is this one suitable to protect against loudspeaker overload due to excessive loudness, it only intervenes if the amplifier fails in a way that a dangerous DC voltage appears at its output that would damage the loudspeaker, but in case of breaking a high DC voltage the relay contacts may arc, therefore the loudspeaker protection is not guaranteed.
+Like the other loudspeaker protection circuits, neither is this one suitable to protect against loudspeaker overload due to excessive loudness.
+The DC offset protection intervenes if the amplifier fails in a way that a dangerous DC voltage appears at its output that would damage the loudspeaker, but in case of breaking a high DC voltage the relay contacts may arc, therefore the loudspeaker protection is not guaranteed.